YevheniiKovryzhenko/KGroundControl/README.md

 * For installer creation, you should install [cqtdeployer](https://github.com/QuasarApp/CQtDeployer)

 ### With [Qt online installer](https://doc.qt.io/qt-6/get-and-install-qt.html) (Comertial Licence Required)
-This is perhaps the easiest option.
-Just install Qt using the official online installer, get the source code for KGroundControl and commpile.
-This will not be sufficient to generate a standalone execuitable so you will either have to use deployment tool (like cqtdeployer), create your own installer or compile a static version of Qt from source.
+This is, perhaps, the easiest option.
+You just need to install Qt using the official online installer, get the source code for KGroundControl, and compile.
+This will not be sufficient to generate a standalone executable so you will either have to use a deployment tool (like cqtdeployer), create your own installer, or compile a static version of Qt from the source.

-### With static version of Qt (open-source)
+### With the static version of Qt (open-source)
-Keep in mind, that this is a very time consuming process and you may have to restart it a couple of times if something was done incorrectly.
+> [!NOTE]
-You need a lot of storrage space for this, get yourself at least 128Gb or better 256Gb SD card before you start.
+> Keep in mind, that this is a very time-consuming process and you may have to restart it a couple of times if something was done incorrectly.
-I started with an empty 64Gb SD Card (~55Gb were unused).
+> You need a lot of storage space for this, get yourself at least 128Gb or better 256Gb of free space before you start.

-Here is a summary-tutorial for compiling everything on a RPi4:
+Here is a quick example of compiling everything on Linux:

-1. Make sure you have all the dependancies:
+1. Make sure you have all the dependencies:
   * Update system:
     ```bash
     sudo apt-get update && sudo apt-get upgrade -y